aayzhao/COMP211-Labs/README.md

 ### algo.h
 Contains declarations for algorithms.
 Includes algorithms such as binary search (for sorted arrays), and heapsort, for long and int arrays.
+Declarations for the heap struct and its helper functions are located here as well.

 ### arrfill.h
 Contains declarations for functions to fill int, long arrays with specified values, or